CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The safety assessment should be carried out taking into account the design of the respective interface on the basis of elementary hazards.
 In this procedure, the relevant elementary hazards must first be determined and the respective interface must be examined for adequate protection.
 From this point of view, it may be necessary to discard interfaces or additionally protect them against the identified threats if the established security measures do not adequately cover the identified threats.

-The protection measures required in each case result from the risk assessment and may also require adjustments to the communicating OT components such as hardening, antivirus protection, patch management or the award of minimum legal requirements.
+The protection measures required in each case result from the risk assessment and may also require adjustments to the communicating OT components such as hardening, antivirus protection, patch management or the awarding of minimum legal requirements.
 Due to the often limited possibilities of action there, such protective measures can also be implemented on an interface system.
 For this purpose, the construction of a DMZ can be considered.
 The communication between the security areas considered (such as external access to the OT) is terminated in this DMZ by application layer gateways (ALG) such as proxy or data transfer server.
-Specific content checks on the gateway, such as checking for malicious programs or data format checks (eg XML checking through a web application firewall or protocol checks by industrial firewalls), can be carried out by the firewall systems, ensuring that only predefined communication paths are possible and desired communication direction of the connection structure is observed.
+Specific content checks on the gateway, such as checking for malicious programs or data format checks (eg XML checking through a web application firewall or protocol checks by industrial firewalls), can be performed on the gateway.
+Firewall systems ensure that only predefined communication paths are possible and desired communication direction of the connection structure is observed.
 The ALGs can be specially hardened and enforce the safety requirements for the zone without the need for adjustments to the OT components.
 Such a DMZ infrastructure can be used depending on the environmental requirements per interface or for multiple interfaces.

 #### IND.1.M17 Regular Security Check (I)